Southern Utah photography workshop

 Open to film and digital photographers of any experience level.

-Radeka and Ron Gaut will be hosting this popular photographic
+Radeka and Jerry Sheridan will be hosting this popular photographic

 workshop again, open to all photographers, traditional and digital,

 of any experience level.
-This is the season that is usually prime
+This year we will be returning to the

 exact itinerary has not yet been established but the first 2 or

-and pictographs.
-Long distance hiking and dangerous, steep jeep
+petroglyphs and pictographs.
+Long distance hiking and dangerous,

 check back frequently for updates to our itinerary and feel free